nipafx/demo-jpms-monitor/README.md

 ### Scripts

-The root directory contains a number of Linux shell scripts:
+The root directory contains a number of Windows batch and Linux shell scripts:

-* `compile.sh`: compiles the modules one by one
+* `compile`: compiles the modules one by one
-* `multi-compile.sh`: compiles all modules at once
+* `multi-compile`: compiles all modules at once
-* `dry-run.sh`: launches the application with `--dry-run`, which aborts before calling the main method
+* `dry-run`: launches the application with `--dry-run`, which aborts before calling the main method
-* `run.sh`: launches the application
+* `run`: launches the application

-Adapting them for Windows should be straight forwards except for where `$(find ...)` is used, which you might have to replace with a list of the actual files.